artemis-sbs/sbs_utils/mkdocs/docs/mast/syntax.md

 ## Conditional Statements

-Mast supports both a if and match statements similar to python's.
+{{ab.m}} supports both if and match statements similar to python syntax.
 PyMast simply uses the python statements.

 ### If statements

-Mast supports if statements similar to python with if, elif, and else.
+{{ab.m}} supports if statements similar to python with if, elif, and else.
-Mast is not a whitespace language so you need to close an if with and end_if
+{{ab.m}} is not a whitespace language so you need to close an if with and end_if

 If conditionals can be nested as well.